praxyfarhana/pigdice/README.md

 This is an application for a dice game where have included the use of constructors,prototypes and statements to see how the game is done

 ## Specifications
-The number to be filled in the roll dice should turn out to be 1 to 6.
+The number to be filled in the roll dice should turn out to be between 1 to 6. when a player rolls one the game is passed to the second player and the game is over

 ## Requirements
 web-browser